CDM Transparency – More Speculation & More Confusion

 Additional Frequently Asked Questions Regarding Requirements for Hospitals To Make Public a List of Their Standard Charges via the Internet

 Q. Are Inpatient Rehabilitation Facilities and Inpatient Psychiatric Hospitals required to make public a list of their standard charges via the Internet?
-A. Yes, this requirement applies to all hospitals operating within the United States.

 Q. Are Critical Access Hospitals and Sole Community Hospitals required to make public a list of their standard charges via the Internet?